vgkits/vanguard-cli/README.md

 ## see : launch a file explorer

-To help identify the location and contents of the current directory, you can open a file explorer at the current location like...
+Every terminal has a 'current working directory', the folder it is currently using to create or find files.
+To see the contents of this folder, run...

 ```
 vanguard see
 ```

+...to open a graphical file explorer showing the current directory.

 Use the terminal command `cd` (change directory) to change the directory by typing in different paths.
 For example `cd Desktop` will change the directory to a subfolder called Desktop.